Skip to main content

 (and some students take advantage of both)

-Some of the locations where individual students are studying now include Argentina, Australia, Muhlenberg Integrative Learning Abroad (MILA) opportunities pair a semester-long course on campus with a travel experience related to the coursework at the semester’s end.
-Three MILAs are taking place this year, with travel to Costa Rica, Japan and South Africa.
+Currently, Muhlenberg has students spending the semester studying in Argentina, Australia, the Czech Republic, Denmark, France, Greece, Ireland, Japan, New Zealand, South Africa, and South Korea, among other countries.
+For shorter-term study abroad, Muhlenberg Integrative Learning Abroad (MILA) opportunities pair a semester-long course on campus with a travel experience related to the coursework at the semester’s end.
+Recent and upcoming MILA courses include Panama, Costa Rica, Japan, and Italy.
 Because faculty travel with students, these short-term programs offer more support than many semester-long ones.
 MILAs are an important option for students who may not be able or willing to spend a full semester abroad (including student-athletes, students with jobs and students with less travel experience).
 Some need-based scholarships are available to support students interested in MILAs.

 Photo by VISIONINJA PHOTOGRAPHY